Why blogging should be the heartbeat of your content marketing strategy

 If you’re asking yourself, “Should my business have a blog?” then you’re in the right place.
 Like all marketing activities, blogging takes a certain investment of time and / or budget.
 It can also be a complete waste of time if done badly.
 Which means it’s worth putting some thought into what you want to achieve with it and how you’re going to go about it.

-But if you do get it right, then blogging really can power your entire content marketing strategy.
+But if you do get it right, then a blogger really can power your entire content marketing strategy.
 Here’s how.

 It attracts visitors to your website